-A keylogger, sometimes called a keystroke logger or keyboard capture, is a type of surveillance technology used to monitor and record each keystroke on a specific device, such as a computer or smartphone.
+A keylogger, sometimes called a keystroke logger, is a type of surveillance technology used to monitor and record each keystroke on a specific device, such as a computer or smartphone.
 It can be either hardware- or software-based.
 The latter type is also known as system monitoring software or keyboard capture software.

-Some uses of keyloggers could be considered ethical or appropriate in varying degrees.
-Keylogger recorders may also be used by:
+That said, some uses of keyloggers could be considered ethical or appropriate in varying degrees.
+For instance, keyloggers can also be used for the following reasons:

-- parents to supervise their children's internet usage;
+- By parents to supervise their children's internet usage.

-- device owners to track possible unauthorized activity on their devices; or
+- By device owners to track possible unauthorized activity on their devices.

-- law enforcement agencies to analyze incidents involving computer use.
+- By law enforcement agencies to analyze incidents involving computer use.

 Types of keyloggers

 A keylogging software program does not require physical access to the user's computer for installation.
 It can be purposefully downloaded by someone who wants to monitor activity on a particular computer, or it can be malware downloaded unwittingly by the user of the keyboard and its device, and then executed as part of a rootkit or remote administration Trojan.
 Either way, keylogging software allows an unauthorized threat actor to view the user's keystrokes, and then use this knowledge to access and compromise the device.

 How do keyloggers work?

-Most workstation keyboards plug into the back of the computer, keeping the connections out of the user's line of sight.
-A hardware keylogger may also come in the form of a module that is installed inside the keyboard itself.
-When the user types on the keyboard, the keylogger collects each keystroke and saves it as text in its own hard drive, which may have a memory capacity up to several gigabytes.
-The person who installed the keylogger must later return and physically remove the device to access the gathered information.
+A hardware keylogger might come in the form of a module installed inside the keyboard itself.
+When the user types on the keyboard, the keylogger collects each keystroke and saves it as text stored on its own hard drive, which can have a memory capacity up to several gigabytes.
+The person who installed the keylogger must physically remove the device to access the gathered information.
 There are also wireless keylogger sniffers that can intercept and decrypt data packets transferred between a wireless keyboard and its receiver.

-A common software keylogger typically consists of two files that get installed in the same directory: a dynamic link library (DLL) file that does the recording and an executable file that installs the DLL file and triggers it.
-The keylogger program records each keystroke the user types and periodically uploads the information over the internet to whomever installed the program.
-Hackers can design keylogging software to use keyboard application program interfaces (APIs) to another application, malicious script injection or memory injection.
+A common software keylogger consists of two files that get installed in the same directory: a dynamic link library file that does the recording, and an executable file that installs the DLL file and triggers it.
+The keylogger program records each keystroke the user types and periodically uploads the information over the internet, where the hacker can then access it.

-Security software, such as an anti-keylogger software program, is designed specifically to scan for software-based keyloggers by comparing the files on a computer against a keylogger signature base or a checklist of common keylogger attributes.
-Using an anti-keylogger can be more effective than an antivirus or antispyware program.
-The latter may accidentally identify a keylogger as a legitimate program instead of spyware.
+An anti-keylogger is a program designed specifically to scan for software-based keyloggers.
+These programs work by comparing the files on a computer against a keylogger signature base or a checklist of common keylogger attributes.
+Using security software such as an anti-keylogger can be more effective than an antivirus or antispyware program.
+The latter could incorrectly identify a keylogger as a legitimate program instead of spyware.

-Depending on the technique an antispyware application uses, it may be able to locate and disable keylogger software with lower privileges than it has.
+That said, an antispyware application might be able to locate and disable keylogger software with lower privileges than it has.
 Using a network monitor will ensure the user is notified each time an application tries to make a network connection, giving a security team the opportunity to stop any possible keylogger activity.

 Protection against keyloggers

 While visual inspection can identify hardware keyloggers, it is impractical and time-consuming to implement on a large scale.
-Instead, individuals can use a firewall to help protect against a keylogger.
-Since keyloggers transmit data back and forth from the victim to the attacker, the firewall could discover and prevent that data transfer.
+Instead, using a firewall can provide better protection by discovering and preventing the transfer of keystroke information from the victim's keyboard to the attacker.

-Password managers that automatically fill in username and password fields may also help protect against keyloggers.
-Monitoring software and antivirus software can also keep track of a system's health and prevent keyloggers.
+Password managers that automatically fill in username and password fields can help protect against keyloggers.
+Monitoring software and antivirus software can also keep track of a system's health and help prevent keyloggers.